Millikin University will be utilizing a three-pronged approach to mitigate the risk of COVID-19 cases on campus.

 - Self-monitoring, personal protective equipment (PPE) and community health practices will be implemented.

-- Contract tracing, quarantine and isolation protocols will be followed for any identified symptomatic individuals and/or positive test results.
+- Contact tracing, quarantine and isolation protocols will be followed for any identified symptomatic individuals and/or positive test results.

 *Millikin COVID-19 Testing Criteria: